-The value of the net assets of the Trust and the NAV per unit is updated on a daily basis or as determined by the Manager in accordance with the Trust Agreement and is made available as soon as practicable at no cost on the Trust's website (www.sprottphysicalbullion.com/sprott-physicalplatinum-and-palladium-trust) or by calling the Manager at (416)-943-8099 or toll free at 1-855-943-8099 (9:00 a.m. to 5:00 p.m., Toronto time).
+The value of the net assets of the Trust and the NAV is updated on a daily basis or as determined by the Manager in accordance with the Trust Agreement and is made available as soon as practicable at no cost on the Trust's website (www.sprottphysicalbullion.com) or by calling the Manager at (416) 943-8099 or toll free at 1-855-943-8099 (9:00 a.m. to 5:00 p.m., Toronto time).
 Information contained in, or connected to, the Manager's website is not incorporated into, and does not form part of, this annual information form.